 In her own heaven, Susie can call into existence comforting objects and the company of favorite dogs.
 She is guided to a tree where her heaven overlaps with the personal heavens of other murder victims, and later as spirits they ride along with the bad guy during his downward spiral.
-I’m glad the dénouement didn’t offer a cliché ending, but rather a drawing away – like a boat receding from shore – so heaven is not restricted in scope.
+I’m glad the dénouement didn’t offer a cliché ending, but rather a drawing away – like a boat receding from shore – so true heaven is not restricted in scope.

 Discovery by other characters for needed plot points is managed deftly.
 Susie is a passive observer, for example, when her sister Lindsey deduces by the presence of a red scarf that her mother slept with the detective assigned to Susie’s case.

 As the months and years pass, Susie’s perspective matures and the insights grow world-weary.
-While she follows siblings and school chums into adulthood, her connections with them allow her to travel to areas she never knew in life, and see what they were and were to become in the same paragraph.
+While she follows siblings and school chums into adulthood, her connections with them allow her to travel to areas she never knew in life, and see what friends were and were to become in the same paragraph.
 This development feels rather like she has the help of the ghosts of Christmas past and future simultaneously.
 And much later she flies with her dead grandfather while they chase birds skimming treetops in several states.